 Volunteers can provide a break for a family caregiver, visit a patient for weekly for friendly visits or help a patient maintain their independence in the home.
-Tasks may include visiting with the patient, offer companionship, or assist a patient.
+Tasks may include visiting with the patient, offer companionship, or assisting a patient.
 Time together may be watching a movie, working on a project or playing a game.
-Volunteers can offer to do light housekeeping, prepare a meal or snack, or run errands.
+Volunteers can offer to do light housekeeping, prepare a meal or snack, or run errand

 Call us today to ask questions.
-Next hospice volunteer training starts on April 9, 2019 and will be in Clark County, WA.
+(503) 499-5168 Next hospice volunteer training is Friday, April 10th and Friday, April 17th, from 9am-4:30pm in Vancouver, Washington.

 We'll work with your schedule.

-Clark County AreaVancouver, WA 97661
+Clark County AreaVancouver, WA98661

-- Driver's License Needed
+Driver's License Needed

-- Must be at least 21
+Must be at least 18

-- Orientation or Training
+Orientation or Training

-- 4 hrs/week commitment; 1 year commitment
+4 hrs/week commitment; 1 year commitment

 Volunteer training is 2 day classes/7 hours each class (provided)